dmn-tck/tck/runners/dmn-tck-runner-jdmn/README.md

 This is a jDMN runner implementation for the DMN TCK suite of tests, to automate the TCK DMN tests execution for the [jDMN](https://github.com/goldmansachs/jdmn) engine.

+## What is jDMN

+jDMN provides an execution engine for decisions models specified in DMN.
+The decisions can be interpreted or translated to Java and executed on a JVM.
+More info at [jDMN](https://github.com/goldmansachs/jdmn)

 ## How to build and execute this runner

 From this directory (`dmn-tck-runner-jdmn/`) with Maven: